List of online video platforms: Web-based video editing

-Web-based video editing sites generally offer the "user generated video sharing" website in addition to some form of editing application.
-Some of these applications simply allow the user to crop a video into a smaller clip.
-Other services have invested much time and effort into replicating the same functionality that has previously only been available via Windows Movie Maker, iMovie and other client-side applications that run outside of a web page.
-Some of these applications are based in AJAX and others in Flash.
+Web-based video-editing sites generally offer a user-generated video sharing website in addition to some form of editing application.
+Some of these apps simply allow the user to crop a video into a smaller clip.
+Other services have invested much time and effort into replicating the same functionality that has previously only been available via client-side desktop applications that run outside of a web page.
+Today, most of these apps are AJAX-based (formerly many used Flash before it was slowly abandoned over security issues.
 Some of these websites may additionally offer downloadable editors; however, this is not a desktop- but a web-based video editor list.
 Websites in this category include: